ippocra/ippocra.github.io/_posts/en/2025-03-07-open-for-business.md

 ---

-title:  "We are opne for business!"
+title:  "We are open for business!"
 date:   2025-03-07 11:00:00 +0100
 categories: news
-lang: it
+lang: en
 header:
     teaser: /assets/images/sunset_with_fishing_boats.jpg
 ---